COVID-19 Frequently Asked Questions

 The Facilities Department engaged RMF Engineering to complete an assessment of the buildings that had limited occupancy when the campus was closed due to the pandemic.
 RMF reviewed the HVAC equipment and provided recommendations to improve the indoor air quality and reduce the risk of transmission of COVID-19 through the air.

-Per the recommendation of the APPA for safe higher-education facilities reopening, we are locking the mouth spigots on campus drinking fountains.
-This is a means to deter the spread of COVID-19 through respiratory droplets which may be transmitted when a person is in close proximity to the spigot.
+Per the recommendation of the APPA for safe higher-education facilities reopening, we are locking the mouth spigots on campus drinking fountains.This is a means to deter the spread of COVID-19 through respiratory droplets which may be transmitted when a person is in close proximity to the spigot.
 Consequently, mouth spigots will be locked until further notice.
 However, the drinking water is safe, and those drinking fountains that have touch-free bottle fillers are available for use. -

 How do I know if my class is offered online or in person?

-Courses in the Merrick School of Business, the College of Public Affairs and the Yale Gordon College of Arts and Sciences will be offered in a variety of formats, as indicated in our course schedule.
+Courses in the Merrick School of Business, the College of Public Affairs and the Yale Gordon College of Arts and Sciences are offered in a variety of formats, as indicated in our course schedule.
+The School of Law, as required by its accreditation, has scheduled its courses for on-campus learning.
 Students should look closely at what the schedule says about the format of the courses for which they registered.
-Assuming continued improvement in the public health situation, there will be even more courses on campus in spring 2022.
+Assuming continued improvement in the public health situation, there should be a gradual increase in the number of in-person courses offered at the University.

-The course schedule has notes that indicate how a course will be conducted, either in- person on campus (look for a room number and a day and meeting time); online ("web") using the Sakai learning management system only with no days or time meetings assigned; a combination of virtual meetings (generally via Zoom) that take place in real time ("synchronously") and that use Sakai for online learning not tied to a meeting time; or as a hybrid course that combines in-person and online learning (a room number will be given for the on campus days).
+The course schedule has notes to indicate how a course will be conducted, either in- person on campus (look for a room number and a day and meeting time); online ("web") using the Sakai learning management system only with no days or time meetings assigned; a combination of virtual meetings (generally via Zoom) that take place in real time ("synchronously") and that use Sakai for online learning not tied to a meeting time; or as a hybrid course that combines in-person and online learning (a room number will be given for the on campus days).

 When a class meets on campus or meets together through a video application like Zoom at a given time, this is "synchronous" instruction.
 When a class uses videos, Sakai, and perhaps additional tools but does not meet together, either on campus or through live video, that is "asynchronous" instruction.